Personal Injury Case in Fresno, CA

 911 Calls: If a 911 call was made, the lawyer might need to obtain a copy of the recording.
 This may be the case where the 911 call was made by an unknown person (who might be a witness), or where the time of the accident may be important.

 Legal Research: There are a number of things your lawyer may need to research with regard to your case, particularly if there are uncommon legal issues that may arise.
 The lawyer will, of course, determine whether there are any deadlines, and what those deadlines might be.
 But the lawyer may need to look at the rules of the road that apply to the location of the accident, and the rules for drivers (for example, if the negligent driver was a commercial truck operator, there are very specific rules of conduct).

 The liability investigation phase does not usually take long.
 Usually is the operative word.
 In some cases - particularly truck accident cases - the investigation can take months.

 The ball usually gets rolling with the police report, which are in many California counties are available instantaneously online.
-Some counties still require that they be ordered by mail, however, which can take one to two weeks.
+Some counties still require that they are ordered by mail, however, which can take one to two weeks.
 If 911 tapes or camera footage is necessary, those might take longer to obtain.
-Speaking to witnesses of course depends on their responsiveness.
+Speaking to witnesses, of course, depends on their responsiveness.
 The liability investigation may be renewed if new information comes in at any later point in the case.
-We have an in-house investigator formerly a Fresno County Sheriff’s Felony Investigator that handles complex investigation.
+We have an in-house investigator formerly a Fresno County Sheriff’s Felony Investigator that handles complex investigations.